-- (a) A Wastewater Discharge Permit shall be issued for a specified time period, not to exceed five (5) years from the effective date of the permit. - (b) A Wastewater Discharge Permit may be issued for a period of less than five (5) years, at the discretion of the Pretreatment Coordinator/Superintendent. - (c) Each Wastewater Discharge Permit shall indicate a specific date upon which it will expire.
+- (a) A Wastewater Discharge Permit shall be issued for a specified time period, not to exceed five (5) years from the effective date of the permit. - (b) A Wastewater Discharge Permit may be issued for a period of less than five (5) years, at the discretion of the Authority. - (c) Each Wastewater Discharge Permit must indicate a specific date upon which it will expire.